Intel’s Marketing Mix (4P) Analysis

 An Intel Booth at the 2014 Embedded World trade fair showcasing embedded software and hardware.
 Intel Corporation’s marketing mix (4Ps) emphasizes the premium branding and value of its semiconductor products.
 (Photo: Public Domain)

-In using a marketing mix (4P) for semiconductor markets, Intel Corporation applies advertising to attract end-users and equipment developers and designers.
+In using its marketing mix (4P) for semiconductor markets, Intel Corporation applies advertising to attract end-users and equipment developers and designers.
 The marketing mix also involves a variety of potential places or venues for distribution.
 In this way, Intel ensures that target customers and end-users are effectively reached.
 The organizational competencies outlined in the SWOT analysis of Intel contribute to the effectiveness of this marketing mix and the company’s overall marketing strategy.

 Intel’s Products